DragonSenses/Algorithms/LeetCode/60-permutation-sequence/problem.md

 ### **1. Generating All Permutations**
 - If the order of generated permutations is irrelevant, a **swap-based backtracking** approach efficiently produces all `N!` permutations in **O(N × N!)** time.
 - However, for lexicographically sorted permutations, a better method is **D.E.
-Knuth’s algorithm**, which efficiently transitions from one permutation to the next in **O(N)** time.
+Knuth's algorithm**, which efficiently transitions from one permutation to the next in **O(N)** time.

 ### **2. Generating the Next Permutation**
 - The **Knuth algorithm** is useful for incrementally obtaining the next permutation from the current one.